Kinto/kinto.js/docs/api.md

 > #### Notes
 >
-> - The promise will be rejected if no record is found for that id.
+> - The promise will be rejected if no record is found for that ID.

 ## Updating a record